 –ANONYMOUS THREAT TO VERMONT ELECTION OFFICIALS …

 In all, they are responsible for nearly two dozen harassing communications to six election officials in four states.
-Seven made threats explicit enough to put a reasonable person in fear of bodily harm or death, the U.S. federal standard for criminal prosecution, according to four legal experts who reviewed their messages at Reuters’ request.Reuters unmasks Trump supporters who terrified U.S. election officials, November 9, 2021
+Seven made threats explicit enough to put a reasonable person in fear of bodily harm or death, the U.S. federal standard for criminal prosecution, according to four legal experts who reviewed their messages at Reuters’ request.Reuters, November 9, 2021

 I don’t know about you, but I need a music break here.
-The cruelty, the terror and pain that people have suffered and continue to suffer because of fake news… There are no words.
+The cruelty, terror, and pain, that people have suffered, and continue to suffer, because of fake news… There are no words.